thomas051083/psd-psw/event-details/ready/Wave 2/LJ_Active Health Learning Journey.md

 ###### _#Innovate_ _#Digitalise_ _#Engage_

 Curious about how Active Health helps citizens live healthier lifestyles and what it took to redesign the service delivery journey?
-Join this Learning Journey to SportSG, and discover the behind-the-scenes challenges and opportunities of how they conceptualised and re-designed how to look at sports and health from a citizen's perspective.
+Join the Active Health Team from SportSG to discover the behind-the-scenes challenges and opportunities to conceptualise and re-design sports and health from a citizen's perspective.

 Note that multiple sessions at various locations are available, with a focus on different areas of health such as nutrition and sleep.
 Scroll down for the full list of possibilities!